Ensuring Plentiful Breastmilk Supply Starts Before Baby is BornUpdated: July 13, 2017Dr. Kelly Brogan MD, Healthy Pregnancy, Baby & Child

 - Workplace impediments to pumping, and unfinanced maternity leaves.

-- Pediatricians who overvalue growth charts and encourage supplementation.
+- Pediatricians who overvalue growth charts and encourage unnecessary supplementation.

 - Alcohol, nicotine.